christophergandrud/d3Network/index.md

 ```

 It's important to note that the *Source* variable is the first variable and the *Target* is the second.
-We can use the `Source` and `Target` arguments to specify which variables are which, if the data is in another order.
+We can use `d3SimpleNetwork`'s `Source` and `Target` arguments to specify which variables are which, if the data is in another order.

 Now we can simply stick the `NetworkData` data frame into `d3SimpleNetwork`: